dpiras/GMM-MI/README.md

         code slower.
     reg_covar : float, default=1e-15
         The constant term added to the diagonal of the covariance matrices to avoid singularities.
         Smaller values will increase the chances of singular matrices, but will have a smaller impact on the final MI estimates.
     threshold_fit : float, default=1e-5
         The log-likelihood threshold on each GMM fit used to choose when to stop training.
         Smaller values will improve the fit quality and reduce the chances of stopping at a local optimum, while making the code considerably slower.
 This is equivalent to `tol` in sklearn GMMs.
     threshold_components : float, default=1e-5
         The metric threshold to decide when to stop adding GMM components.
 In other words, GMM-MI stops adding components either when the metric gets worse, or when the improvement in the metric value is less than this threshold.
-        Smaller values ensure that enough components are considered and thus that the data distribution is correctly captured, while taking longer to converge and possibly insignificantly changing the final value of MI.
-    patience : int, default=1,
+Smaller values ensure that enough components are considered and thus that the data distribution is correctly captured, while taking longer to converge. patience : int, default=1
         Number of extra components to "wait" until convergence is declared.
 Must be at least 1.
         Same concept as patience when training a neural network.
 Higher value will fit models with higher numbers of GMM components, while taking longer to converge. n_bootstrap : int, default=50
         Number of bootstrap realisations to consider to obtain the MI uncertainty.
-        Higher values will return a better estimate of the MI uncertainty, and will make the MI distribution more Gaussian-like, but the code will take longer.
+        Higher values will return a better estimate of the MI uncertainty, and will make the MI distribution more Gaussian-like, but will take longer.
     MC_samples : int, default=1e5
         Number of MC samples to use to estimate the MI integral.
 Only used if MI_method == 'MC'.
         Higher values will return less noisy estimates of MI, but will take longer.